 The Federation Square Melbourne area spreads from Swanston Street to Melbourne Park with these features...

-All your tourist questions can be answered and stacks of suggestions for interesting, unique and sometimes quirky/unusual tours can be picked up here.
+All your tourist questions can be answered, including plenty of suggestions for interesting, unique and sometimes quirky/unusual tours.
+A one stop shop for local, interstate and overseas visitors.

 What a great way to introduce art to the young mind.